Debian navigation

 Description: Captures build path, e.g., /build/1st/foo-42.0 v. /build/foo-42.0/2nd

-Currently we vary the build path only when testing packages from unstable
+Until early 2024 we varied the build path when testing packages from unstable

 .